-341. This indicator assesses: i) whether the legal and regulatory framework clearly defines the institutions that have procurement responsibilities and authorities; ii) whether there are provisions for delegating authorities to procurement staff and other government officials to exercise responsibilities in the procurement process, and iii) whether a centralized procuring entity exists.
+125. This indicator assesses: i) whether the legal and regulatory framework clearly defines the institutions that have procurement responsibilities and authorities; ii) whether there are provisions for delegating authorities to procurement staff and other government officials to exercise responsibilities in the procurement process, and iii) whether a centralized procuring entity exists.

-- 342. The subsidiaries of Samruk-Kazyna can be considered contracting authorities.
+- 126. The subsidiaries of Samruk-Kazyna can be considered contracting authorities.
 Their rights and obligations are described in detail in different articles of the Procurement Rules and cover the entire procurement cycle.
 The contracting authorities are required to have a separate structural unit responsible for organizing and carrying out procurement procedures.
 According to stakeholders, the procurement units collect requests describing needs of the requiring units and organize the procurement procedures for these requiring units.
 The deliveries are received by the requiring unit.
 Payment is done from the treasury of each subsidiary after the final check of the invoice.
-The requirement to have a staff with adequate capacity is not prescribed in the legislation. - 343.
+The requirement to have a staff with adequate capacity is not prescribed in the legislation. - 127.
 Even though a regulation on centralized procurement exists, centralization is used only to a limited extent.
-Some centralization is conducted on the level of the subsidiaries in the Samruk-
+Some centralization is conducted on the level of the subsidiaries in the Samruk-Kazyna holding.

-Kazyna holding.
 Framework agreements are not used and no separate centralized purchasing body exists.
 Either the Fund or the organization in the Fund will carry out the centralized procurement; in practice, it is the Fund.

-Sub-indicator 6(a) and (b) - Unoptimized approach for centralised procurement
+Sub-indicators 6(a) and 6(b) - Unoptimized approach for centralised procurement

-- 344. Samruk-Kazyna does not have a separate centralized purchasing body entrusted with the organization of procurement procedures for several or all subsidiaries.
-The range of authorized methods does not include those that would be amenable to centralized purchasing. - 345.
+- 128. Samruk-Kazyna does not have a separate centralized purchasing body entrusted with the organization of procurement procedures for several or all subsidiaries.
+The range of authorized methods does not include those that would be amenable to centralized purchasing.
+This gap was assessed as medium risk. - 129.
 Another gap relates to the delegation of decision-making.
 Authority is not allocated consistent with the risks associated and the monetary sums involved as required by the MAPS assessment criteria.
 There is a specific unit dealing with the procurement procedures and several responsible units that are accepting the delivery depending on their needs.
 That said, the responsibilities for these two phases of the procurement cycle are at risk of being not aligned.
+This gap was assessed as medium risk.